learn-co-curriculum/review-map-state-to-props-readme/README.md

 ```

 Let's also place a debugger inside of our App component, as the first line
-underneath the render function, this way we can examine the props of our app
+underneath the render function; this way we can examine the props of our app
 component.

 ```javascript